In this post, I will explain why I believe it is a bad idea to write UI automated tests with Selenium and Cucumber.

 In iteration 2 of the development, “Filter by Star Rating” is developed, so we would have a feature file for it with its own scenarios related to the star rating filter, and so on for each new feature.

 It is important to note that the scenarios in each feature file are only specific to their respective feature.
-In fact, this is why they are called feature files because the focus is on the individual features.
+In fact, this is why they are called feature files because the focus is on individual features.

 As mentioned earlier, when the application is simple, we can survive the challenge of automating the scenarios on UI with Selenium and Cucumber.
 However, as the application grows and new features are added, complexity arises as there could be dependencies between different features.

-For instance, I could first filter my search results by price then apply another filter for star rating.
+For instance, I could first filter my search results by price then apply another filter for the star rating.
 Ah…we now have a problem!

 Which feature file should this scenario now go?
 In “Filter by Star Rating” file or “Filter by Price” file?
 How about if I now add a scenario to apply a sort to my filtered results to sort by highest votes?